Siempelkamp Foundry: LIMS proves itself in practice for 30 years

 Whether in energy conversion or raw material processing, in press construction or in general mechanical engineering: Siempelkamp Foundry, headquartered in Krefeld, Germany, is known worldwide for large and heavy castings made of nodular graphite cast iron from 3 to more than 300t.
 With a casting volume of approximately 60,000 tons per year and 375 employees, Siempelkamp is one of the largest hand-molded foundries in the world and, with its almost 120-year history, is one of the most traditional companies in Germany.
 The foundry places the highest value on excellent metallurgical know-how and continuous research and development, thus securing its first-class position in the market.

-For company-wide quality control, Siempelkamp has relied centrally on Fink & Partner’s LIMS, which is integrated into the system landscape, for 30 years now.
-Delivered in 1992 as software together with a spectrometer, today, all chemical analyses are managed and evaluated with the LIMS.
+For company-wide quality control, Siempelkamp has relied centrally on Fink & Partner’s LIMS, which is integrated into the system landscape, for 30 years.
+Delivered in 1992 as software with a spectrometer, today, all chemical analyses are managed and evaluated with the LIMS.
+Let us show you how [FP]-LIMS proves itself in practice for 30 years.

 Picture: Siempelkamp Giesserei GmbH